Please note: This course will be offered during the first AND second quartile

 After the course the student is able to:

-- Derive the properties of a continuous fibre reinforced composite ply as a function of its constituents
+- Derive the properties of a continuous fibre reinforced composite ply as a function of its constituents and their fractions

 - Determine and analyse the stress – deformation relation of a continuous fibre reinforced composite ply for varying fibre orientation

 - Derive and analyse the loading – deformation relation of a laminated plate